hebrides/intern-training/README-Design.md

 - You must be proficient with digital design and mock up tools.
 - You must know how to use templates and prebuilt art to save time: a designer often works like a conductor, orchestrating premade work into a coherent whole.
-- You must keep up with trends to make your work feel fresh to an audience (even if freshness is going against trends).
+- You must keep up with trends to make your work feel fresh to an audience (even if you realize freshness by going _against_ trends).
 - You must reach out to design blogs and design web magazines as sources for inspiration.
 - You must seek guidance from seasoned peers.
 You should put your work on a portfolio site for C+R from the web community.